harishkotra/GitGraph/README.md

 3. Click **Analyze**.
 4. Wait for the AI to process your public repositories.
 5. View your dashboard and download your shareable card.

+## Deployment on Vercel

+This project is designed to be easily deployed on Vercel.

+### Prerequisites
+-   A Vercel Account
+-   A Google Gemini API Key from Google AI Studio.

+### Steps
+1. Push this code to a GitHub repository.
+2. Import the repository into Vercel.
+3.  **Crucial Step**: In the Vercel "Configure Project" screen, go to **Environment Variables**.
+4. Add a new variable:
+    -   **Key**: `API_KEY`
+    -   **Value**: *Your Google Gemini API Key*
+5. Deploy.

+*Note: If you are seeing a blank page in production, ensure your project is built correctly.
+If using the provided simple HTML structure, Vercel generally serves it as a static site.
+Ensure you haven't removed the script tags.*

 ## Development